openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 The protected resources supporting this document

 1. shall support the provisions specified in clause 6.2.1 [FAPI Security Profile 1.0 - Part 1: Baseline][Part1]; and
-1. shall adhere to the requirements in [MTLS].
+1. shall adhere to the requirements in [RFC8705].

 ### 6.2.2 Client provisions